awsdocs/amazon-ec2-user-guide/doc_source/ComponentsAMIs.md

 ### Default data storage and persistence<a name="ec2-bootfromebs-default-data-storage-and-persistence"></a>

 Instances that use an instance store volume for the root device automatically have instance store available \(the root volume contains the root partition and you can store additional data\)\.
-You can add persistent storage to your instance by attaching one or more Amazon EBS volumes\.
+You can add persistent storage to your instance by attaching one or more EBS volumes\.
 Any data on an instance store volume is deleted when the instance fails or terminates\.
 For more information, see [Instance store lifetime](InstanceStorage.md#instance-store-lifetime)\.

-Instances that use Amazon EBS for the root device automatically have an Amazon EBS volume attached\.
+Instances that use Amazon EBS for the root device automatically have an EBS volume attached\.
 The volume appears in your list of volumes like any other\.
 With most instance types, Amazon EBS\-backed instances don't have instance store volumes by default\.
-You can add instance store volumes or additional Amazon EBS volumes using a block device mapping\.
+You can add instance store volumes or additional EBS volumes using a block device mapping\.
 For more information, see [Block device mapping](block-device-mapping-concepts.md)\.

 ### Boot times<a name="ec2-bootfromebs-boot-times"></a>

 Instances launched from an Amazon EBS\-backed AMI launch faster than instances launched from an instance store\-backed AMI\.
 When you launch an instance from an instance store\-backed AMI, all the parts have to be retrieved from Amazon S3 before the instance is available\.
 With an Amazon EBS\-backed AMI, only the parts required to boot the instance need to be retrieved from the snapshot before the instance is available\.
-However, the performance of an instance that uses an Amazon EBS volume for its root device is slower for a short time while the remaining parts are retrieved from the snapshot and loaded into the volume\.
-When you stop and restart the instance, it launches quickly, because the state is stored in an Amazon EBS volume\.
+However, the performance of an instance that uses an EBS volume for its root device is slower for a short time while the remaining parts are retrieved from the snapshot and loaded into the volume\.
+When you stop and restart the instance, it launches quickly, because the state is stored in an EBS volume\.

 ### AMI creation<a name="ec2-bootfromebs-ami-creation"></a>